 How many performance indicators are needed?
 You should know exactly.
 If the goal is to track only 5-10 KPIs, it is sensible to use a gauge chart; most companies will need a lot more than that.
 A gauge chart is an incredible tool, but it could be more efficient.
-On the other hand, if the goal is to track more than 10 KPIs, then the best choice is the bullet chart.
+On the other hand, the best choice is the bullet chart if the goal is to track more than 10 KPIs.

 How to track and visualize budget vs. actual performance?
 By all means, use a variance chart, but as an alternative, the bullet chart is suitable.

 Compatibility first!
 Remember that different versions of Excel have different functions.
-If the file was created with Excel 2016 and someone wants to open it with Excel 2007, nothing good will come out of it.
+If the file was created with Excel 2016 and someone wants to open it with Excel 2007, nothing good will come.

 Data Cleansing: Last but not least clean raw data using built-in and macros and VBA solutions!
 It’s crucial to convert tabular format data into an Excel table.
 All right, the task is given!
 But how should we start?